 These gardens formed the main burial grounds for Brighton residents until the 1850’s, when the substantial parish and private cemeteries opened at Brighton Lewes Road

-Combined, these sites offer a tangible archive and social history of Brighton during the Regency and Victorian period, however the details and stories of many of those interred at the sites have been lost over the ages.
+The three sites at St Nicholas offer a tangible archive and social history of Brighton during the Regency and Victorian period, however the details and stories of many of those interred at the sites have been lost over the ages.

 In recent years effort has been made to rediscover the detail of those remembered and the tales which accompany them.
 The Brighton Mortiquarian will log and publish this detail.